-The Iron museum preserves and collects Etruscan and nineteenth-century tools and wooden models of objects made of cast iron produced in the foundries of Follonica.
-There is also an Etruscan furnace, the foundries, a round oven, the clock tower and other buildings related to the plant in addition to the great Palace of the Grand Duke.
+The Iron museum preserves and collects tools from the Etruscan times up to the nineteenth-century, like wooden models of objects made of cast iron produced in the foundries of Follonica.
+There are also an Etruscan furnace, the foundries, a round oven, the clock tower and other buildings related to the factory in addition to the great Palace of the Grand Duke.

-Beaches in the surroundings East: Cala del Barbiere (sand and rocks); Casetta Civinini (sand and pine trees); Cala Civette (sand and rocks); Cala Violina (sand and bush); Cala Martina (rock and bush); La Polveriera (sand and pine trees).
+East: Cala del Barbiere (sand and rocks); Casetta Civinini (sand and pine trees); Cala Civette (sand and rocks); Cala Violina (sand and bush); Cala Martina (rock and bush); La Polveriera (sand and pine trees).

 West: Lido (sand); Prato Ranieri (sand); Boschetto (sand and pine trees); Torre Mozza (sand and pine trees); Carbonifera (sand and pine trees).

-Sports: due to the presence of long beaches, clear water and pinewood, Follonica is perfect for sports such as sailing, scuba diving, walking, hiking, bicycling and horseback riding.
+Due to the presence of long beaches, clear water and pinewood, Follonica is perfect for sports such as sailing, scuba diving, walking, hiking, bicycling and horseback riding.
 In addition, there is a wide range of sporting facilities for tennis, skating, mini golf and soccer.

-Events: among the many events that take place in Follonica, the Carnival established in 1949 is one of the most important.
+Among the many events that take place in Follonica, the Carnival established in 1949 is one of the most important.
 During the Carnival, there are allegorical floats made by residents of the six districts.
 In May, the Palio of Flags and Territory takes place, an event that follows the traditions that date to the period of the Grand Duchy.
 The last weekend in October sees Follonica staging one of the most important races of the Rally of Tuscany: the Trofeo Maremma.